 Here at St. Timothy's, we are called to serve as part of our discipleship, reaching out with compassion and unconditional love to those in need as the hands and feet of Christ.
 God has equipped us for every good work, providing for us abundantly in both physical and spiritual needs, so we gladly give back by helping our neighbors.
 Join us in these missions and become active in your faith.

-The Community of Good Neighbors in Buffalo, in partnership with Resurrection Village, is looking for donations totaling $75,000 to purchase food, medical care, and other necessities for their food pantry ministry, as well as to build their new spiritual ministry.
+The Community of Good Neighbors in Buffalo, in partnership with Resurrection Village, always accepts shelf-stable food and other essentials for their food justice ministry, as well as monetary donations to purchase further supplies for those they serve and to build their new spiritual ministry.
 Donations can be given by using the Upstate New York Synod Title.ly form here and choosing the Community of Good Neighbors drop-down where it says "give to."
-You can also call 716-892-2489 to give or mail in your support to 3 Doat Street, Buffalo, NY 14211.
-If you'd like to donate supplies or become a volunteer, please contact Pastor Miranda Hammer at 716-393-8884 or firstname.lastname@example.org.
 To learn more about the Community of Good Neighbors, visit their website at cgnbuffalo.com.

 St. Timothy's is collaborating with both the Habitat for Humanity Buffalo and Niagara Falls organizations for their Faith Build Coalition, "bringing people together to put faith into action."
 We participate in building homes, praying for the families who are being helped by this initiative, and donating funds to allow their work to continue.
-If you're interested in volunteering for Habitat Buffalo either to pray or to build, please add your name to our sign-up sheet or contact email@example.com.
+Volunteering will resume in May.

 In our parking lot, you'll find a Hearts for the Homeless donation bin.
 Hearts for the Homeless is a missions organization that provides meals, clothing, information on services, companionship, and hope for the homeless in Buffalo.